mj1618/python-turtle-tutorial/README.md

 print('this will only print once')
 ```

+_Note: python takes spaces very seriously, one space forward or back and python will think this is a different block of code._

 __Challenge 1__

 Use for loops to get the turtle to the plant while repeating as few lines as possible.